 Project: Mist Crafting and Gear Upgrades Guide

-Swipe sideways to compare videos without losing the guide text.
+Swipe sideways to compare videos without losing the main guide.

 Crafting Answer Summary

-The best pre-release upgrade logic is survival first, damage second, convenience third.
+The best early upgrade logic is survival first, damage second, convenience third.
 In a hostile open world, the strongest early upgrade is often the one that lets you return alive with more resources, not the one with the largest number on a weapon.

 Upgrade Priority Framework